Researching the politics of development

 William Muhumuza is an Associate Professor at the School of Social Sciences at Makerere University (Kampala, Uganda).

-Paul Smoke, William Muhumuza and Emmanuel Ssewankambo (2014).
+Smoke, P., Muhumuza, W. and Ssewankambo, E. (2014).
 ‘Uganda: Decentralization reforms, reversals and an uncertain future’, in J. Tyler Dickovick and James S. Wunsch (eds.), Decentralization in Africa: The Paradox of State Strength, Boulder, CO: Lynne Rienner Publishers, pp.229-248.

 Muhumuza, W. (2013).
 ‘The performance of decentralization and public sector accountability reforms in Uganda’, in Paulos Chanie and Paschal B. Mihyo (eds.), Thirty Years of Public Sector Reforms in Africa: Selected Country Experiences, Addis Ababa: OSSREA.